 - Around sunset, a boat ride in the Sangam is a great thing to do.
 If you have time, you can also visit the famous Allahabad Fort.

 - Take pictures, plan and more importantly soak in the space.

 - Wake up around 3 in the morning and leave for Triveni Ghat to attend the ceremonies.
 It is good if you have figured out the path of the procession the previous day.
 If not, just follow the crowd and you should be okay.

 - It’s a huge area and it’s good to go early and know all about it – also figure out the path of the procession.

 - If you also want to take a holy dip, leave your belongings behind or with a friend.
 There are going to be hundreds and thousands of people crammed in a very small area.
-Pushing and pulling is going to be very rampant.
+Pushing and pulling are going to be very rampant.

 - The entire shahi snan ceremony will finish at around 10 am, with langar being served after the shahi snan.
 It is totally okay to click pictures of Naga babas or of anyone else.